usnistgov/ElectionGlossary/index.md

-# Election Terms Glossary - Draft
+# Election Terminology Glossary - Draft
-	This glossary contains election terms including those to be used in the next VVSG requirements and glossary and in the Common
+	This glossary contains election terms including those used in the next Voluntary Voting System Guidelines (VVSG) requirements and glossary, and in the NIST Common
-	Data Format specifications.
+	Data Format (CDF) specifications.
 The glossary is being built via a joint effort by The Democracy Fund, the VVSG Election Modeling public working group, NIST, and other individuals in the election community.
+The Democracy Fund in particular has recognized that a glossary of common election terms would help states and others working in elections to all "speak the same language."
+The glossary provides synonyms and as much as is possible, descriptions of how a term's meaning may differ depending on its usage across different states and territories.

 # VVSGTerm Glossary